 License Exception—The license exception assigned to a product by the BIS that allows export to specified destinations without having to obtain a separate license from the U.S. Department of Commerce.

-- ENC/Unrestricted—ENC/Unrestricted products are eligible for export to any end user (including government end users) in all countries except the five (5) embargoed countries: Cuba, Iran, North Korea, Sudan, and Syria.
+- ENC/Unrestricted—ENC/Unrestricted products are eligible for export to any end user (including government end users) in all countries except the embargoed countries: Cuba, Iran, North Korea, Syria, Russia, Belarus, and the Regions of Crimea, Donetsk People's Republic, and Luhansk People's Republic of Ukraine.

 - ENC—ENC (also denoted as ENC/Restricted) products are eligible for export to any end user (including government end users) in EU member countries (Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and United Kingdom) and close trading partners (Australia, Japan, New Zealand, Norway, and Switzerland).
-In addition, ENC products are eligible for export to any nongovernment customer in all destinations except the five (5) embargoed countries: Cuba, Iran, North Korea, Sudan, and Syria.
-Exports to government end users outside the EU and close trading partner countries will require an export license issued by the U.S. Department of Commerce.
+In addition, ENC products are eligible for export to any nongovernment customer in all destinations except the embargoed countries: Cuba, Iran, North Korea, Syria, Russia, Belarus, and the Regions of Crimea, Donetsk People's Republic, and Luhansk People's Republic of Ukraine.

 - EAR99—The low-level basket category of items subject to the EAR that are not classified under any other ECCN.